ammuench/node-dota-api/README.md

 ## Special Thanks ##

 Shoutout to the guys at [OpenDota](http://opendota.com), they do great work, and they're the reason this API works.
 Go [donate and help carry](https://www.opendota.com/carry) them to keep their systems running!

+Thanks to [Arthur](https://github.com/quazia) for his contributions to the project

 Many thanks to Carney for answer myriads of questions when I'm having issues